D-Ogi/WatermarkRemover-AI/README.md

 ### 3. **Processing Images**
    - Click "Start Processing" to begin processing all images in the input directory.
    - The progress bar will update as images are processed.

+You may want to change the object detection prompt from `text_input = 'logo'` to 'watermark' or 'text' depending on your use case.

 ## Contributing